pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: Numerical Results

 \section{Numerical Results}

+We evaluate the performance of our pISTA algorithm using two setups---one using the GPU implementation and one using the CPU one.

-We compare the performance of our pISTA algorithm to the performance of GISTA \cite{cov:GISTA}, Orthant-Based Newton (OBN) \cite{cov:newton_like} and ALM \cite{cov:ALM} (without skipping step\footnote{As implemented by the authors: \url{https://www.math.ucdavis.edu/~sqma/ALM-SICS.html}}), all of which can be implemented efficiently and easily on GPU based on matrix operations.
-We note that Newton-Lasso \cite{cov:newton_like}, VSM \cite{cov:VSM} and PSM \cite{cov:PSM} can be implemented in the same manner on GPU too, but all of them have worse performance than OBN \cite{cov:newton_like} and ALM \cite{cov:ALM} according to the authors' measurements.
-Other algorithms, such as BIG\&QUIC \cite{cov:BIG_QUIC} and BCD-IC \cite{cov:BCD}, can be implemented on GPU as well.
-However, their implementations might be highly complex due to the differences between the CPU parallelism model and the GPU parallelism model, or their implementations might have worse results than the CPU counterparts due to the numerous scalar operations.
-The algorithms are all implemented in Python as recommended by their authors using \(32bit\) floating point precision.
-Each algorithm is implemented using the GPU as efficiently as possible with the Cupy library.
+The first evaluation is done by comparing the performance of pISTA to the performance of GISTA \cite{cov:GISTA}, Orthant-Based Newton (OBN) \cite{cov:newton_like} and ALM \cite{cov:ALM} (without skipping step\footnote{As implemented by the authors: \url{https://www.math.ucdavis.edu/~sqma/ALM-SICS.html}}), all of which were implemented efficiently and easily on GPU based on matrix operations.
+We note that Newton-Lasso \cite{cov:newton_like}, VSM \cite{cov:VSM} and PSM \cite{cov:PSM} can be implemented in the same manner on the GPU as well, but all of them have worse performance than OBN \cite{cov:newton_like} and ALM \cite{cov:ALM} according to the authors' measurements.
+Other algorithms, such as SQUIC \cite{bollhofer2019large}, BIG\&QUIC \cite{cov:BIG_QUIC} and BCD-IC \cite{cov:BCD}, can be implemented on GPU as well.
+However, their implementations, using GPU public math library, might perform worse than the CPU counterparts due to the special routines needed in these algorithms (e.g., sparse Hessian-vector multiplication).
+Optimal implementations are feasible but require a deep understanding of the GPU parallelism model and hardware and, thus, are highly non-trivial and complex.
+The algorithms are all implemented as recommended by their authors in Python, using 32-bit floating-point precision.
+Each algorithm uses the GPU as efficiently as possible with the CuPy library.
+The implementation does not utilize multi-threading explicitly.
+Instead, we rely on the mathematical operations of the CuPy, NumPy, or SciPy libraries and their internal parallelism.

+The second evaluation is done by comparing the pISTA CPU-only implementation to the publicly available packages of SQUIC \cite{bollhofer2019large} and BIG\&QUIC \cite{cov:BIG_QUIC}.

-We initialize all methods using GISTA \cite{cov:GISTA} initialization where:
+In the first evaluation we initialize all methods using GISTA \cite{cov:GISTA} initialization where:

+On the second evaluation, we use GISTA \cite{cov:GISTA} initialization for pISTA only and use the default initialization implemented in the public packages themselves.